-A big pain point for us is the need to acquire and maintain expertise in many different areas. while at the same time providing an excellent product for our clients.
-As business owners. understand we must financial issues such as budgeting, planning, and cash flow.
+A big pain point for us is the acquire need to and maintain expertise in many different areas, while at the same time providing an excellent product for our clients.
+As business owners. must We understand financial issues such as budgeting, planning, and cash flow.
 Also, we have to manage payroll and taxes.
-And we have to figure out the evolving marketing environment.
+And we have to figure out evolving marketing environment.
 Plus, we have to leverage a cascade of advances in technology to our businesses keep operating efficiently and cost-effectively.
 Most important, at the same time, we must provide a valuable service to our clients.
-While the requirement of acquiring and maintaining competency in wide а variety of areas definitely causes some pain, it also is challenging and rewarding.
+While the requirement acquiring and maintaining competency in а variety of areas definitely causes some pain, it also is challenging and rewarding.
 If we didn't enjoy this type of pain, we wouldn't own the business.